The-Tikkun-Line/the-tikkun-line.github.io/about.markdown

 We affirm the humanity of men, women, trans people, and gender-expansive folks.
 Right now, our offerings are focused on supporting trans people, women, and gender-expansive individuals, because that’s where our team has the most lived and professional experience.
 As we grow and deepen our understanding of trauma-informed, anti-oppressive care for men, we hope to create space that truly welcomes everyone.

-Our goal is to support people with stigmatized diagnoses—like a majority of our peer team and founder—by providing community-based, self-lead alternatives to police or state-mandated clinical intervention.
-We do this to foster healing and reduce the risk of forced institutional involvement.
+Our goal is to support people with highly stigmatized forms of neurodivergence—like many of our peers and our founder—by offering relationship-based, self-directed, non-clinical alternatives rooted in the belief that each person is the expert on themselves.
+We do this to foster healing, strengthen personal agency, and protect the autonomy of people like us outside of state of clinical systems.

 <div class="post-header">
 	<h1 class="post-title">Who We Are</h1>